Akshala06/ipl_analysis/README.md

-# ipl_analysis
-This project focuses on analyzing Indian Premier League (IPL) match data to identify team performance, player consistency, and match-winning factors.
-Using statistical and data analysis techniques, insights were drawn from parameters like runs scored, wickets taken, toss impact, and venue influence.

-🏏 IPL Analysis and Dashboard Creation
+## 🏏 IPL Analysis and Dashboard Creation

+## 📌Description :
+IPL analysis and dashboard using Python and Streamlit

+## 🏷️ Topics :
+-python
+-data-visualization
+-machine-learning
+-streamlit
+-ipl
+-student-project

-📌 Overview
+## 📌 Overview

 This project focuses on analyzing Indian Premier League (IPL) match data using Data Visualization and Analytics (DVA) techniques.
 The system processes historical IPL datasets to identify patterns in team performance, toss decisions, venue impact, and match outcomes.